-- Read, and sign to say that they have read Part 1 and Annex A of Keeping Children Safe in Education (2023) (staff and volunteers) [Transform are asking all staff, regardless of role, to read Part 1 and Annex A]. - Be aware that to safeguard children, they have a duty to share information with the DSLs, and through the Lead DSL, with other agencies. - Be aware that despite the requirement to share information with the safeguarding team they can make their own referral to children's Social Care, e.g., in urgent situations.
-All staff must be trained to make a referral. - All staff to have a clear understanding that disclosures may cover abuse, neglect and exploitation.
+- Read, and sign to say that they have read Part 1 and Annex A of Keeping Children Safe in Education (2024) (staff and volunteers).
+Transform Trust require all staff to read Part 1 and Annex A. - Be aware that to safeguard children, they have a duty to share information with the DSLs, and through the Lead DSL, with other agencies. - Be aware that despite the requirement to share information with the safeguarding team they can make their own referral to children's Social Care, e.g., in urgent situations.
+All staff must be trained to make a referral. - All staff to have a clear understanding that disclosures may cover abuse, neglect, and exploitation.
 They should receive guidance on how to reassure victims that are being taken seriously and that they will be supported.
-KCSIE 2023, explains that "a victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or harassment.
-Nor should a victim every be made to feel ashamed for making a report" (Paragraph 18) - Be alert to signs and symptoms of harm and abuse.
-Further information regarding potential indicators of abuse, including specific information about risks such as Online safety, Female Genital Mutilation and Forced Marriage. - Know how to respond to their duty when they have concerns or when a pupil discloses to them and to act. - Know how to record concerns and what additional information may be required. - Undergo child safeguarding training which is updated regularly in line with advice from the Trust, Local Authority and other advisors.
-Guidance is available in both Keeping Children Safe in Education, 2023 and Working Together to Safeguarding Children, July 2018. - Recognise that abuse and neglect can happen in any setting and maintain an attitude 'it could happen here'. - Familiarise themselves with "What to do if you're worried that at child is being abused: advice for practitioner's guidance" (2015).
+KCSIE 2024, explains that "a victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence, or harassment.
+Nor should a victim every be made to feel ashamed for making a report" (Paragraph 476). - Be alert to signs and symptoms of harm and abuse.
+Further information regarding potential indicators of abuse, including specific information about risks such as Online safety, Female Genital Mutilation and Forced Marriage. - Know how to respond to their duty when they have concerns or when a child discloses to them and to act. - Know how to record concerns and what additional information may be required. - Undergo child safeguarding training which is updated regularly in line with advice from the Trust, Local Authority, and other advisors.
+Guidance is available in both Keeping Children Safe in Education, 2024 and Working Together to Safeguard Children, December 2023. - Recognise that abuse and neglect can happen in any setting and maintain an attitude 'it could happen here.' - Familiarise themselves with "What to do if you're worried that at child is being abused: advice for practitioner's guidance" (2015).